TUD-JB-Templates/JB2_plugins/contents/pdf_support.md

 # PDF support - custom directives

+This text is responsible for the headers lining up in typst...

 ## Adding plugins to your book

 This page explains how to add a variety of plugins to your book.